 Reading VIPERS guidance.

-https://www.pobble365.co.uk a picture a day that your child can talk or write about to let their imaginations soar.
+https://www.pobble365.co.uk- a picture of a day that your child can talk or write about to let their imagination soar.

-https://www.spellingframe.co.uk Spelling rules practise for each year group.
+https://www.spellingframe.co.uk Spelling rules practice for each year group.

-Please always ask if you want anything to support your child at home.
+Please always ask if you need anything to support your child at home.